Disinfection of medical devices all you need to know

 Meeting the international standards and safety requirements, EpiGuard stresses the importance of proper cleaning and disinfection.
 The decontamination should be performed immediately after transportation of patients with suspected or confirmed airborne infectious disease, droplet transmitted disease or contact transmitted infectious diseases.

-Years of first-hand experience in intensive care, treatment, and transportation of patients with highly infectious diseases have resulted in two recommended methods of the decontamination process.
-One is the soak disinfection procedure with peracetic acid and the other is fumigation-based procedure using a hydrogen peroxide (H2O2) vapour fumigation device.
-Both procedures are efficient and validated, and the choice of performing either falls on the user.
+Years of first-hand experience in intensive care, treatment, and transportation of patients with highly infectious diseases have resulted in four recommended methods of the decontamination process.

 Decontamination of the EpiShuttle is performed in two steps and its detailed description is provided in “Instructions for use” which needs to always be at hand.
 The first step is the removal of contagious biological material by appropriate cleaning, followed by the second step – the disinfection of the contaminated areas.

 As a Class 1 medical device, the EpiShuttle has passed rigorous testing including most commonly used chemical disinfectant in the healthcare environment.
-The disinfection chemicals that are known to be compatible with materials comprising the EpiShuttle’s structure are peracetic acid, hydrogen peroxide and alcohol.
+The disinfection chemicals that are known to be compatible with materials comprising the EpiShuttle’s structure are peracetic acid, hydrogen peroxide, alcohol, and ozone.

 The conclusion is that the hydrogen peroxide vapour fumigation system is “highly likely to be effective in killing human pathogens that cause high consequence infectious disease”.
 Protecting health care professionals and stopping cross-contamination.